padington/vagrant-ubuntu-oracle-xe/README.md

 * Run `vagrant up` from the base directory of this project.
 This should take a few minutes.
 Please note that building the VM involves downloading an Ubuntu 12.04 [base box](http://docs.vagrantup.com/v2/boxes.html) which is 323MB in size.

+* New schema created according to vagrantfile with schema_name = "local" and schema_password = "qwe123" by default

+* One should change schema_name and schema_password variables and run `vagrant provision --provision-with shell` to create new schema

 These steps are also shown in an [asciicast] made by Daekwon Kang.